CAE Speaking Test Tips And Technique Introduction

 - Where are you from?

-I've been living in London for three years and working as a Primary teacher in different schools, mainly with children in Reception, their first year of school.
-I have really enjoyed the experience and found it invaluable.
-I have now moved back to my home country where, hopefully, I will be able to find a good/convenient/suitable position as a teacher.
+I've been living in London for three years, working as a primary school teacher in different schools.
+I mainly work with children in Reception, their first year of school.
+I've really enjoyed the experience and found it invaluable.
+I've now moved back to my home country where, hopefully, I'll be able to find a good/suitable position as a teacher.

 - How long have you been studying English?

-I have been exposed to the English language since I was a child even though I was living in Spain because I always showed a special interest in it.
-I have been studying English properly since secondary school and I went on to study my English teaching degree at university in Madrid.
-Then I have been living in England for 3 years so I have had the opportunity of being in an English speaking environment.
+I've been exposed to the English language since I was a child even though I lived in Spain because it was something I always showed a special interest in.
+I've been studying English properly since secondary school and I went on to study an English teaching degree at university in Madrid.
+I've been living in England for the last 3 years, so I've had the opportunity of being in an English speaking environment.

 - What do you enjoy most about learning English?

-I personally find it vital/ essential in order to improve my professional career and carry out my job properly.
-I also find learning English really useful because it offers you the opportunity to communicate with/ speak to people fluently in most parts of the world which makes travelling a lot easier, since English is one of the most spoken languages in the world.
+I personally find it essential in order to move up the career ladder and carry out my job properly.
+I also find learning English really useful because it offers you the opportunity to communicate with people in most parts of the world which makes travelling a lot easier.
 This is, in my view, one of the main advantages of learning English.

 CAE Speaking Test Part 2